Skip to main content

 EEG lab setupPicture: Lars Skaaning

-Problems with speech understanding are common among children.
-To detect them, effective diagnostic tests are needed.
-Our lab develops speech tests suited for school-age children and EEG-based measures that do not require active participation.
-Using these and other audiological tests, we study listening difficulties caused by early-childhood otitis media and use our insights to guide hearing rehabilitation.
+Problems with speech understanding are common among school-age children.
+To detect such problems, suitable diagnostic tests are needed.
+In our lab, we develop speech tests suited for school-age children and EEG-based measures that do not require active participation.
+Using these and other audiological tests, we study listening difficulties caused by early-childhood otitis media and use our results to inform hearing rehabilitation.

 Otoscopy childPicture: Lars Skaaning